-- c) The use of GPS devices/data or any other satellite-based system - d) The use of any navigational positioning sensors which provide altitude or heading hold positioning. - e) Pre-programmable devices for flight manoeuvres.
+- a) The use of GPS devices/data or any other satellite based system. - b) The use of any navigational positioning sensors which provide altitude or heading hold positioning. - c) Pre-programmable devices for flight manoeuvres.

 IMPORTANT NOTE: Apart from the Tx, any device which can be used for programming, e.g laptop, tablet and any dedicated input device is not permitted at the flight line at any time.